siv2r/bip-frost-signing/README.md

 ## Changelog

+- *0.4.2* (2026-04-14): Bind *my_id* and the signer identifiers list into the *DeterministicSign* nonce hash to prevent a secret share recovery attack via replayed signing sessions.
 - *0.4.1* (2026-03-03): Assign blame to signer index (of the input list) instead of their identifier value
 - *0.4.0* (2026-01-30): Number 445 was assigned to this BIP.
 - *0.3.6* (2026-01-28): Add MIT license file for reference code and other auxiliary files.